 - Volunteers live in communities where members are invited to participate in the spiritual dimension of the community through ways that are most comfortable to each member.
 Outside of scheduled community reflection, members are invited to initiate faith sharing/reflection activities and times that increase one’s opportunity to grow spiritually, both personally and communally.

-- The LV program has three annual retreats for LVs: Orientation, Midyear, and Debriefing.
-Each retreat is unique.
+- The LV program has three annual formation programs for LVs: Kitson Institute, Midyear Retreat, and Debriefing Retreat.
+Each formation program is unique.
 They are designed to meet LVs where they are in their journey.
 Support is provided in a variety of ways.

 - After two years of service as a Lasallian Volunteer, LVs are eligible to apply for one of the available LV Scholar positions.
 LV Scholar positions are available at five Lasallian colleges and universities.
 LVs must apply to and be accepted into a school and program on their own and then they apply for the LV Scholar position.
 LV Scholars receive some combination of tuition, room, board, work study/graduate assistant positions.
 (This combination differs from school to school.)
 As an LV Scholar, alums spend 10 hours a month focusing on recruitment for the program.